-Make no mistake, you’re absolutely paying for the privilege of 24/7 access to a live agent via email, live chat, or phone.
-With that said, this ecommerce store could very well be your livelihood, and time is of the essence when you have an issue.
+Make no mistake, you're absolutely paying for the privilege of 24/7 access to a live agent via email, live chat, or phone.
+With that said, this ecommerce business could very well be your livelihood, and time is of the essence when you have an issue.

 This doesn't mean you'll get immediate answers via email, but the availability of customer support is invaluable.

 BigCommerce Help Center includes a knowledge base, and also has a robust community with Q&A, groups, and more.
 The bottom line with support is that you should be able to get the help you need, whether it's a business question or something more technical.